d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **--includelogs**

-Optional: Include this flag to set the **includelogs** flag.
+Optionally include this flag to set the **includelogs** flag.
 This will include logs in the data retrieval process.

+<aside class="notice">Use this option to limit long login times.</aside>

 -**--selector=SELECTOR**

-Optional: Include this flag to select a file to run the current command on.
+Optionally including the **selector** flag allows you to select a type to run while running the current command.
 Use this command to select a type without entering another command, or to work with a type that is different from the one currently selected.

 - **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**

-Optional:Include to set a filter value for a filter attribute.
+Optionally include to set a filter value for a filter attribute.
 This uses the provided filter for the currently selected type.

 <aside class="notice"> Use this flag to narrow down your results.
 For example, selecting a common type might return multiple objects that are all of that type.
 If you want to modify the properties of only one of those objects, use the <b>filter</b> flag to narrow down results based on properties.</aside>

 - **-j, --json**

-Optional: Include this flag to change the displayed output to JSON format.
+Optionally include this flag to change the displayed output to JSON format.
 Preserving the JSON data structure makes the information easier to read.

 - **--path=PATH**

-Optional: Include this flag to set a starting point for data collection.
+Optionally include this flag to set a starting point for data collection.
 If you do not specify a starting point, the default path will be `/rest/v1`.

-<aside class="notice"> The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
+<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
 If you are entering a command that isn’t the login command, but include your login information, you can still specify the <b>path</b> flag there.</aside>

 - **--logout**

-Optional: Include the logout flag to log out of the server after this command is completed.
+Optionally include the logout flag to log out of the server after this command is completed.
 You need to be logged in to use this flag.

 - **--noreadonly**

-Optional: Include this flag to display properties that are not read-only.
+Optionally include this flag to display properties that are not read-only.
 This is useful to see what is configurable with the selected type(s).

 #### Inputs

 None